netdata/blog/blog/2023-02-22-monitor-any-sql-metrics-with-netdata/index.md

 # set (uncomment) `# pandas: yes` to `pandas: yes` to enable the collector
 ```

 Now we need to configure the collector to run our custom SQL queries.
 Usually there is a bit of iteration involved here to define the `df_steps` parameter.
 This is the series of Pandas commands that you want the collector to run.

-So for example you might just want one step that is a `pandas.read_sql()` command to get the metrics you want.
-If however you need or want to do further data wrangling with Pandas you can add additional steps to the `df_steps` parameter.
-You can read more about this in the [Pandas collector documentation](https://learn.netdata.cloud/docs/agent/collectors/python.d.plugin/pandas) or [this blog post](https://blog.netdata.cloud/pandas-python/) that goes into much more detail.
+So, for example, you might just want one step that is a `pandas.read_sql()` command to get the metrics you want (which is what we will do in this example).

+If, however, you need or want to do further data wrangling with Pandas you can add additional steps to the `df_steps` parameter.
+You can read more about this in the [Pandas collector documentation](https://learn.netdata.cloud/docs/agent/collectors/python.d.plugin/pandas) or [this blog post](https://blog.netdata.cloud/pandas-python/) that goes into much more detail and shows some more complex data wrangling examples.

-To this end it is usually useful to make a little Python helper script to iterate on your logic.
+It is usually helpful to make a little Python development script to iterate on your logic.

 ```bash
 # navigate to folder we created above